+During the mid-'70s, Saxon re-emerged as Sky Sunlight, fronting several combinations known variously as Stars New Seeds or The Universal Stars Band, before retreating from society and moving to Hawaii.
 Saxon reunited the original Seeds for a short tour in 1989 and in the late '90s made still another resurgence, having become a cult icon to the international psychedelic crowd.
 As recently as 1998, Saxon performed at The Campstove Festival in New York, backed by Question Mark And The Mysterians.

+In 2002, bassist Rick Collins, along with Sky Saxon, resurrected The Seeds with a new line up, playing all of the band's classic songs in shows across America.
+Original guitarist Jan Savage even re-united for a stint in 2003, playing some West Coast, East coast, and European dates before returning home.
 In 2004, another new line-up appeared, with Ryan Maynes on keyboards, Nate Greely on guitar and Justin Smith on drums joining original members Sky Saxon and Rick Collins.
-This new edition toured the US and begining in March, 2005, played several shows in Europe, Japan and Australia.
-The band was also hard at work on a new album, "Back to the Garden", which was released in 2008.
+This new edition toured the US and beginning in March, 2005, played several shows in Europe, Japan and Australia.
+The band also issued a new album on the Global Recording Artists label called "Back to the Garden", in 2008.

+Sadly, Sky Saxon died unexpectedly of heart and renal failure at the age of 71 on June 25th, 2009, in an Austin, Texas hospital, effectively bringing the band's career to an end.
+One month later, members of Love and The Electric Prunes, who were scheduled to launch the California '66 tour with The Seeds, performed a tribute concert at the Los Angeles's Echoplex in memory of Sky Saxon.
+The Seeds' original drummer Rick Andridge died in 2011.
 In mid-August, 2014, a documentary about The Seeds was slated to premier at the Egyptian Theatre at the American Cinematheque in Hollywood.
 Using vintage footage, rare photos, memorabilia, audio, and fresh interviews with band members and associates, the film Pushin' Too Hard tells the bizarre rags-to-riches story of the Rock quartet who took Los Angeles by storm in the mid-'60s.